 Hands-on science, workshops, special activities, experiments, demonstrations, plus planetarium shows.

-Pass: Free admission for up to 2 adults and 4 children.
+Pass: Free admission for up to 4 children with 1 paid adult.
 Children under the age of 2 are free.

 10 Woodside Lane